 The timing of inspections should be scheduled as to frequency and accompanied with correct reports and actionable items.

-Construction inspections for building control are conducted to confirm that compliance with building regulations are met.
 In Europe, it is the Consortium of European Building Control that develops appropriate legislation and standards associated with health, safety, accessibility, energy conservation and sustainability of the built environment and includes professional organisations, government bodies or a comparable agency.

 These building control inspections are usually executed by a building control local authority or by an approved third-party inspector.
 Building control inspections are generally required in the following key stages of a project: